iterative/dvc.org/content/docs/command-reference/config.md

 - `hydra.enabled` - enables
   [Hydra Integration](/docs/user-guide/hydra-integration).
-- `hydra.config_dir` - location of the directory containing Hydra config files.
+- `hydra.config_dir` - location of the directory containing Hydra Config Groups.
   Defaults to `conf`.
-- `hydra.config_name` - name of the Hydra config file containing defaults, located inside `hydra.config_dir`, without the .yaml extension.
+- `hydra.config_name` - name of file with top-level Hydra Defaults List, located inside `hydra.config_dir`, without the .yaml extension.
 Defaults to `config`.

 ## Example: Add an S3 remote, and set it as default